GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     #.
 Name.
 Specify one of 663 valid color names.
 Use **man
        gmtcolors** to list all valid names.
-A very small yet versatile subset consists of the 29 choices *white*, *black*, and [light:math:`|`\ dark]{*red, orange, yellow, green, cyan, blue, magenta, gray\ :math:`|`\ grey, brown*\ }.
+A very small yet versatile subset consists of the 29 choices *white*, *black*, and [light:\|\ dark]{*red, orange, yellow, green, cyan, blue, magenta, gray\ \|\ grey, brown*\ }.
 The color names are case-insensitive, so mixed upper and lower case can be used (like *DarkGreen*).

 :math:`\rightarrow`
     The *style* attribute controls the appearance of the line.
-A “.” yields a dotted line, whereas a dashed pen is requested with “-”.
+A "." yields a dotted line, whereas a dashed pen is requested with "-".
-    Also combinations of dots and dashes, like “.-” for a dot-dashed line, are allowed.
+    Also combinations of dots and dashes, like ".-" for a dot-dashed line, are allowed.
 The lengths of dots and dashes are scaled relative to the pen width (dots has a length that equals the pen width while dashes are 8 times as long; gaps between segments are 4